hmunfru/fiware-sdc/README.rst

 Build and Install
 =================

-The recommended procedure is to install using RPM packages in CentOS 6.x .
-If you are interested in building from sources, check `this document <doc/installation-guide.rst#install-sdc-from-rpm#>`_.
+The recommended procedure is to install using RPM packages in CentOS 6.x as it is explained in the `following document <doc/installation-guide.rst#install-sdc-from-rpm#>`_ .
+If you are interested in building from sources, check `this document <doc/installation-guide.rst#install-sdc-from-source#>`_.

 Requirements